ClaireE93/recommendation-nation/CONTRIBUTING.md

 ### Rebase changes from master into your branch

-This is generally useful only if you are working on multiple features simulatenously.
+This is generally useful only if you are working on multiple features simultaneously.
 Since you are the primary (and only) commiter on your repo, you may be able to skip this step if you are working on features sequentially.

 Once you are done working on your feature, you can begin the process of getting your code merged into the master branch.
 Step 1 is to rebase